Top

 your title goes here

-When Whatfix is loaded on a page, we also set a cookie to identify the user.
-This is a random value generated every time we set it.
-The value of this cookie is passed with every call sent to analytics along with the user information above.
+When Whatfix loads on a page, it sets a cookie to identify the user.
+This cookie contains a random value generated each time it is set.
+The value of this cookie passes with every call sent to analytics along with the user information.

 Certain things to note about cookies:

-• Cookies automatically expire after 3 months
+• Cookies automatically expire after 3 months.

-• The name of the cookie is wfx_unq
+• The name of the cookie is wfx_unq.

-• The value of the cookie is randomly generated
+• The value of the cookie is randomly generated.

 your title goes here